 To help you better understand your legal options, you can request a free copy of my book, 15 Mistakes That Will Wreck Your Texas Accident Case.

-4) Consult a Board-Certified Personal Injury Attorney
+4) Consider Hiring a Board-Certified Personal Injury Attorney

 Many people decide that it's not worth it to handle their injury claim on their own - either they're too hurt, there's too much money at stake, they don't have the time or they feel more comfortable leaving their case in the hands of a professional.